azaresw/azaresw/README.md

 - 👋 Hi, I’m @azaresw
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning how to update codes from v13 to v14
-- 💞️ I’m looking to collaborate on nothing rn
+- 💞️ I’m looking to collaborate with someone to make a discord.js bot
 - 📫 How to reach me discord: azaresw
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: i own a verified bot named Dozzie and Dozzie ai